 Once confident with single sounds, our pupils start to learn the different letter combinations that make different sounds, known as "special friends".
 They will learn different spelling patterns, discovering there are choices they need to make when using their phonics to spell.
 Children learn to break words down into syllables for reading and writing, using 'Fred Fingers' to break down words into their sounds to assist spelling.
 We also learn to read and write red words/tricky words; words that you can’t sound out.

-Read Write Inc. phonics is taught every day in Reception, Year 1 and 2, Monday to Friday.
+Read Write Inc. is taught every day in Reception, Year 1 and 2, Monday to Friday.
 Lessons are fast paced and fun.
-Children then apply these skills in their literacy lessons that follow on, as well as using their phonics skills in all areas of reading and writing.
+Children then apply their phonics, reading and writing skills in all areas of reading and writing across the curriculum.